rocknRol/max7219mat/README.md

 ## Platform driver and DTS

-Our hardware is directly connected at the Raspberry PI GPI and cannot be recognized by the system.
-On the other hand the Raspberry PI has no way to discoverable it.
+Our hardware is directly connected at the Raspberry Pi GPI and cannot be recognized by the system.
+On the other hand the Raspberry Pi has no way to discoverable it.
 So this hardware is exactly a platform device.

 The solution is to use the Device Tree technique.
 Indeed the primary purpose of Device Tree in Linux is to provide a way to describe to the system a non-discoverable hardware.